-Personal items found in the school are collected and passed along to the GAAPA.
-Please check with Reception for the location of the GAAPA lost and found.
+Personal items found in the school are stored in designated areas.
+Please check with Reception for the location of the Lost and Found.
 Parents are encouraged to label all items with name/grade/section (e.g. KG1F), especially water bottles and lunch boxes and to check the Lost and Found frequently for labelled clothing.
 If items are not labeled it is difficult to return them to the appropriate student.
 Teachers are not responsible to look for items and will direct parents to the lost and found.
 Unattended school books will be returned to the TRC/Library for processing.
-At the end of each month, all lost and found items are donated to charity.
-If students bring valuables to school (e.g. smartphone, iPad) it is the students responsibility for these items.
+At the end of each school year, all lost and found items are donated to charity.
+If students bring valuables to school (e.g. smartphone, iPad) it is the students responsibility for these items..